JonMackey/SubsetFontCreator/Readme.md

 Note that XFont is not a subclass of Print nor do I plan to make it a subclass.
 I suppose a Print wrapper class could be written at some point.

 # Arduino
 Under the Arduino folder in the repository are the classes described above and a few simple examples.
-Contact me if you have questions about implentation.
+Contact me if you have questions about implementation.

 # Glyph Data Storage
 1 bit data is stored by removing all bit padding and shifting the bits into a contiguous string of bits.
 FreeType generates bitmap data that is the exact size of the glyph with padding (e.g for a 6 bit wide glyph there will be 2 bits of padding per row.)
 The XFont storage requirements for any glyph are its row and column dimensions rounded up to the nearest byte.
 For example, if the glyph dimensions are 6 rows x 6 columns, the number of bytes needed to store it would be abs(((6 * 6) + 7)/8) or 5 bytes.